IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 Once you start with the pretrained model, you may also want to change the number of epochs to run.
 For example, the trained model is from the 10th epochs and you can train for another 10 epochs to make it equivalent to the 20 epochs from scratch.

-You can also set --epochs to 0 to only perform prediction without further training
+You can also set "--epochs" to 0 together with "--pretrained_model" to only perform prediction without further training

 ## 2.4 Alpha and Beta weighting